 Then when we try for the fifth—or twenty-fifth—time to assuage our woundedness and we’re met with excuses (disguised as reasons), or stony silence, we fall deeper into the trap.

-I feel into that very trap again recently, with exactly the same result as before:
+I fell into that very trap again recently, with exactly the same result as before:

 I didn’t feel any better,